ejsorrento/GA-Project-3-MEAN/README.md

 You can practice your songs on the responsive piano, and record them once they're perfected.
 Save your diddies and contribute to a vibrant community of dedicated artists worldwide.

-Created by EJ Sorrento, Kevin Hererra, Jon Reiser, and Sam Catherman.
+Created by EJ Sorrento, Kevin Herrera, Jon Reiser, and Sam Catherman.